While the leaves of Venus Flytraps will grow and wither continuously during a growth cycle, the sight of black Venus Flytraps can be unsettling.

 Should I Remove a Black Venus Flytrap?

-Yes, remove the black leaves from your Venus Flytrap.
+Yes, remove any Venus Fly Trap black leaves.
 While the black color is not contagious and will not move from one leaf to the next, it will stress the plant with its presence.

 When a leaf begins to blacken, do not remove it immediately, but instead wait until it withers completely.
 When a leaf is only partially black, for example along the edges or at the base, it can still contribute to photosynthesis.
 Once the leaf has completely withered, trim it off.